sathomas/jsDataV.is/README.md

-# Data Visualization Web Site (datavis.info)
+# Data Visualization Web Site (jsDataV.is)

-Repository for http://datavis.info web site
+Repository for http://jsDataV.is web site